secretstartups/handbook/content/handbook/it/guides/domains-dns.md

 See the `tfvars.json` files in [config-mgmt](https://gitlab.com/gitlab-com/gl-infra/config-mgmt/-/tree/master/environments/dns) for a list of all current DNS records that are configured for our trademark domain names.

 Our less popular and underutilized domain names are manually managed in the `dns-zones-4a589e31` AWS account or  `dns-zones-a1ce7e00` GCP project.
 These records can be updated by anyone who has access.
-If you do not have access, send a Slack DM to Jeff Martin to request the change.
+If you do not have access, ask in `#security-identity-ops` to request the change.

 #### Updating DNS records and subdomains for gitlab.com